iuriaranda/lambda-telegram-bot-handler/README.md

 `exports.handler` is the handler you specify in your Lambda function configuration.
 So it's the method that will be called on each Lambda invocation.

-Only one handler function will be called for each message, so `onText` handlers take precedence over `onMessage`, and among `onText` handlers, the first that matches the message text (in declaration order) will be called.
+Only one message handler function will be called for each invocation, so `onText` handlers take precedence over `onMessage`, and among `onText` handlers, the first that matches the message text (in declaration order) will be called.
 In the example above, if a user sends the message `/pattern`, the first handler in the `onText` array will be called.
 If the user sends `/pattern2 hello`, the second handler will be called.
 And finally if the user sends `/no_match`, the `onMessage` handler will be called.

 ## Reference